threefoldtech/0-stor_v2/README.md

 	the transactions.
 - `identity_id`: The id of the identity.
 - `identity_mnemonic`: The mnemonic of the secret used by the identity.
+- `horizon_url`: An optional url for a stellar horizon server to use.
+If this is not set, a default one is used.
 - `encryption`: configuration to use for the encryption stage.
 Currently only `AES` is supported.
 - `compression`: configuration to use for the compression stage.